tankh99/tp/docs/DeveloperGuide.md

 ### Report Patient Feedback Feature
 Report patient feedback score is a feature that averages out the feedback scores of all currently filtered appointments.
 It allows getting the average scores of appointments within a given date range

-The overall data flow of patient feedback data is detailed below by a class diagram.
+The overall data flow of patient feedback data is detailed below using a class diagram.

 **Note**: This class diagram doesn't represent the command flow, but rather, how patient feedback report data is stored and retrieved
 <puml src="diagrams/PatientFeedbackReportClassDiagram.puml" alt="Report Feedback Class Diagram" />